-BSL staff costs are recharged as part of an outsource fee, and Ki staff costs are recharged direct to the Syndicate.
-More information can be found in the Syndicate's accounting policies.
+BSL staff costs are recharged as part of an outsource fee, and Ki staff costs are recharged directly to the Syndicate.
+More information can be found in the Syndicate's accounting policies in note 1.

-Climate change will have a major impact on KI, Syndicate 1618 and the Brit Group, and all of their stakeholders.
-KI and the Brit Group are committed to responsible business practices and recognise that it is most effective when acting alongside others in the industry.
+Climate change will have a major impact on Ki and the Brit Group, and all of their stakeholders.
+Ki and the Brit Group are committed to responsible business practices and recognise that it is most effective when acting alongside others in the industry.